5 QBs from 1st-round of 2018 NFL draft: Wrapping up year four

 Josh Allen

 An AFC East title wasn't secured until the final week but Allen and the Bills are back hosting a playoff game.
-An 11-6 season gave the Bills the third seed, whey they play host to the sixth-seed New England Patriots on Saturday.
+An 11-6 season gave the Bills the third seed, where they play host to the sixth-seed New England Patriots on Saturday.

 Regular season passing stats were indeed down but not by much.
 Allen passed for 4407 yards, 137 less than the year before.
 Touchdown passes were nearly on par (36 in '21, 37 in '20) and Allen had six 300-yard games this season.